At the art museum, they were giving lectures to several small groups of school children.

 http://en.wikipedia.org/wiki/Netsuke

-The trip was very interesting but I had expected more for a city as big as Huntsville.
+The trip was exciting, but I had expected more from a city as big as Huntsville.